-ACON counsellors are fully qualified and registered allied health professionals with experience working with sexuality and gender diverse communities.
-We have been providing counselling for over 30 years.
-All our services are evidence-based and informed by research.
+Pride Counselling clinicians are fully qualified and registered psychologists and mental health social workers.
+The team is very experienced working with sexuality and gender diverse communities.
+We have been counselling at ACON for over 30 years.

 We help with a range of needs including:

 Having worked in LGBTQ health and HIV services in Canada, the UK and Australia, Michael (he/him) understands the importance of accessible, inclusive and affirming community services and is excited to be continuing this work at ACON.